 “Kids need their parents in their lives – one way or the other.”

-Webinar participants will gain an appreciation of parent perspectives, and practical strategies for family inclusion in the interests of children.
-The work of a parent and worker alliance in the Hunter Valley of New South Wales will also be discussed.
+This webinar aimed to give participants an appreciation of parent perspectives, and practical strategies for family inclusion in the interests of children.
+The work of a parent and worker alliance in the Hunter Valley of New South Wales was also discussed.